-Figure 3: Map of EFH for bottomfish around American Samoa (Source: NMFS Pacific Islands Regional Office, or PIRO)
+Figure 3.
+Map of Essential Fish Habitat (EFH) for bottomfish around American Samoa in Federal (Fed) and territorial (AS) waters.
+(Source: NMFS Pacific Islands Regional Office, or PIRO)

 1.5 Decision(s) to be Made

 This document will support a decision by the Regional Administrator (RA) of the NMFS Pacific Island Region, on behalf of the Secretary of Commerce, whether to approve, disapprove, or partially approve the Council's recommendation.
 The RA will use the information in this environmental assessment (EA) to make a determination about whether the proposed action would constitute a major federal action that has the potential to significantly affect the quality of the environment.
 If NMFS determines the action would not significantly affect the quality of the environment, NMFS will prepare a Finding of No Significant Impact.
 If NMFS determines the proposed action is a major federal action that would significantly affect the quality of the environment, NMFS would prepare an environmental impact statement (EIS) before taking action.